Risk and return

 live on.
 You need them to give you regular, reliable income

-- Your investments will not produce a regular, consistent income.
+- Your investments not producing a regular, consistent income.

 For example, share dividends are usually only paid twice a year and

-are not guaranteed.
-Interest rates can go down, reducing your
+- Interest rates going down, reducing your income.

-- Inflation may erode the purchasing power of your money.
+- Inflation eroding the purchasing power of your money.